alzox/yummy/README.md

 refactor all help strings to be more informative

 db:
-index can go beyond what exists for the current page
-    * this can cause index out of range edit statement should be edit name:
+edit statement should be edit name:

-export:
-autocomplete could be a bit better

 grocery:
-index can go beyond what exists for the current page edit statement should be edit name edit prints for the planner page
+edit statement should be edit name edit prints for the planner page